-- All teachers plan and provide lessons that are well supported and cater to the needs of all pupils.
+- To make reasonable adjustments for pupils with SEND, in line with the SEND Code of Practice (2014) and the Equality Act (2010), to enable pupils with SEND to access all learning opportunities available. - All teachers plan and provide lessons that are well supported and cater to the needs of all pupils.
 We do not 'set' children in the Junior School, understanding that children's abilities can vary from concept to concept within a subject. - To support SEND pupils and ensure that their needs are met.
 This can usually be achieved within normal classroom practice; sometimes requiring scaffolding or support.
-However, if the pupil is struggling to access the curriculum then staff, in liaison with the SENDCo, must modify the curriculum and set up appropriate intervention strategies. - For the SENDCo and SLT to provide support and advice about SEND pupils for all School staff through meetings and discussions. - To communicate at the regular briefings and meetings about progress, plans and strategies. - To implement any recommendations from assessments and/or reports, produced in school or by outside agencies.
+However, if the pupil is struggling to access the curriculum then staff, in liaison with the SENDCo, must modify the curriculum and set up appropriate intervention strategies.

-- Form Teachers are responsible for monitoring the progress and development of all the pupils in their class, (through liaison with other subject teachers) including those who have SEND.
+- For the SENDCo and SLT to provide support and advice about SEND pupils for all School staff through meetings and discussions. - To communicate at the regular briefings and meetings about progress, plans and strategies. - To implement any recommendations from assessments and/or reports, produced in school or by outside agencies. - Form Teachers are responsible for monitoring the progress and development of all the pupils in their class, (through liaison with other subject teachers) including those who have SEND.
 They should seek advice from colleagues and implement interventions as necessary.
-Examples of interventions may include: working 1:1 with a pupil or a small group. - To collaborate with colleagues to produce Additional Support Plans. - To liaise with parents about the individual needs of their child; communicating promptly, regularly and with transparency, always keeping the pupil's best interests paramount.
+Examples of interventions may include: working 1:1 with a pupil or a small group. - To collaborate with colleagues to produce Additional Support Plans (Junior School) or Individual Support Plans (Senior School). - To liaise with parents about the individual needs of their child; communicating promptly, regularly and with transparency, always keeping the pupil's best interests paramount.